-The AD9269 has a very flexible clock input structure.
+The AD9204 has a very flexible clock input structure.
 The clock input can be a CMOS, LVDS, LVPECL, or sine wave signal.
 Regardless of the type of signal being used, clock source jitter is of the most concern, as described in the Jitter Considerations section.

-Figure 49 and Figure 50 show two preferred methods for clocking the AD9269 (at rates up to $6\times$ the specified sample rate when using the internal clock divider function).
-A low jitter clock source is converted from a single-ended signal to a differential signal using either an RF balun or an RF transformer.
+Figure 50 and Figure 51 show two preferred methods for clocking the AD9204 (at clock rates up to 625 MHz).
+A low jitter clock source is converted from a single-ended signal to a differential signal using either an RF transformer or an RF balun.

-The RF balun configuration is recommended for clock frequencies between 125 MHz and 480 MHz, and the RF transformer is recommended for clock frequencies from 10 MHz to 200 MHz.
-The back-to-back Schottky diodes across the transformer/balun secondary limit clock excursions into the AD9269 to approximately 0.8 V p-p differential.
+The RF balun configuration is recommended for clock frequencies between 125 MHz and 625 MHz, and the RF transformer is recommended for clock frequencies from 10 MHz to 200 MHz.
+The back-to-back Schottky diodes across the transformer/balun secondary limit clock excursions into the AD9204 to approximately 0.8 V p-p differential.

-This limit helps prevent the large voltage swings of the clock from feeding through to other portions of the AD9269 while preserving the fast rise and fall times of the signal that are critical to a low jitter performance.
+This limit helps prevent the large voltage swings of the clock from feeding through to other portions of the AD9204 while preserving the fast rise and fall times of the signal that are critical to a low jitter performance.